 What did Twenty-fourteen default theme ever do to offend PagePipe?
 Besides being over the 1MB weight limit?
 It activates 120k of Google fonts and enqueues Genericons.
 That’s all it took.
 Do we care that 300,000 sites are actively using it?
 Nope.
 We never even liked the look of that lame theme.
 Sorry.

 So of the remaining candidates, who’s the fastest loading theme?
 Shocking.
 Twenty-twelve default loads in only 14.7 milliseconds.
 Dang.
 That’s fast.

-Susty theme is the fastest loading theme on the planet – it also loads in 14.7 seconds.
+Susty theme is the fastest loading theme on the planet – it also loads in 14.7 milliseconds.
 We use it for experiments.

 So what’s the slowest theme we’ve ever encountered?
 Without question: Divi by Elegant Themes (480,000 customers).
 Go figure.
 About 1-second of site drag – just the Divi theme.
 It’s a dog.
 Isn’t it popular?
 You bet.
 Don’t follow the herd.

 Do we like the speedy Twenty-twelve default theme?
 We’ve seen worse.
 Customize it.
 Fix it.
 At least, it has optional and popular one-column design.
 No sidebar if you desire.
 But in the end it gets the ax, too.
 Read on: